-The Board of Directors is the highest body in charge of overseeing and approving the financial statements of the Group.
+The Board of Directors is the highest body in charge of supervising and approving the financial statements of the Siemens Gamesa Group.

 The Group sends quarterly information to the stock market.
-This information is prepared by the Management Control and Finance Divisions, who conduct a series of control activities during the accounting closure to ensure reliability of the financial information.
-These controls are contained in the "Consolidation and Financial Closing" in the Group's ICFRS model.
+This information is prepared by the Finance Division, who does a series of control activities during the accounting closing to ensure reliability of the financial information.
+These controls are contained in the "Consolidation and Financial Closing" process in the ICFRS model of the Group.